jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 - Sand vampire should be more than just a color reskin (1/20)
 - Endgame Looping (1/28)
     - (see branch `loop-tint-level`)
+- Change song on new level? or no

 ## Balance
 - **important** Improve difficulty scaling with over 4 players (1/20)